ericoporto/ags-manual-wiki/GUI.md

 **NOTE:** Transparency only works in 16-bit and 32-bit color games.

-**NOTE:** When using the DirectX 5 driver, a large transparent GUI can significantly slow down AGS.

 Some rounding is done internally when the transparency is stored -- therefore, if you get the transparency after setting it, the value you get back might be one out.
 Therefore, using a loop with